 The best beverage for a pregnant woman and fetus is clean water, but drinking water constantly can get boring leaving many expecting women wondering just what is safe to drink during pregnancy and what should be left until after the baby is born.

-- Soda: Both diet and sugared sodas are considered safe for consumption during pregnancy, though neither is the ideal choice.
 Diet sodas contain artificial sweeteners; most with very little testing on pregnant women.
 Animal studies have shown birth defects with high consumption of saccharin, but few diet sodas use saccharin as the primary sweetener.
 Aspartame and sucralose are more commonly used and both are considered safe in moderation.
 Both sugared sodas and diet sodas may contain caffeine.
 Caffeine intake should be limited to less than 200 mg per day.

 What to skip during pregnancy